giv-lab/givr/docs/source/geometry.rst

 Example
 *******
 ::
-   givr::cylinder cyl = givr::cylinder{p1, p2};
+   givr::Cylinder cyl = givr::Cylinder{p1, p2};

 Mesh
 --------------------------------------------------------------------------------
-The mesh geometry allows you to load arbitrary meshes from .obj files and then render them.
+The Mesh geometry allows you to load arbitrary meshes from .obj files and then render them.

 Parameters